The Federal Battery Rebate Decreases in 2026! Don't Miss Out

 Not sure how to proceed yet?
 Our battery experts can help you compare brands, check rebate eligibility, and tailor a system that suits your energy needs and budget.
 You can view the full list of CEC-approved battery brands and models here: https://cleanenergycouncil.org.au/industry-programs/products-program/batteries

 One of the rebate criteria is that your battery system must be capable of connecting to a VPP.
-That doesn’t mean you have to join one, but your system must have the technical capability.
+However, joining a VPP is optional.
+You remain in full control of whether and when you participate.

 What is a VPP, and why does it matter?

-Are you just starting your research or ready to explore your options?
-We are here to make the process easier.
+If you’re just starting your research or ready to explore your options, we’re here to make the process simple.
 Contact our solar experts to receive a free, no-pressure quote.

 Working with an accredited solar retailer and installer such as 1KOMMA5° will ensure your eligibility and make the process easier and hassle-free.
 Here's how: